fourthdimensionstudio/beautiful-jekyll/_posts/2019-11-28-A-Bunch-Of-Roguelikes-Postmortem.markdown

 **What went right?**

-Doing the turn-based system and the dungeon generation system that is similar to Zelda's dungeon was a big success for me, I use the systems and the knowledge I got from them up to date, but besides that, there was nothing very interesting about this game.
+Doing the turn-based system and the dungeon generation system that is similar to Zelda's dungeon was a big success for me, I still use the systems and the knowledge I got from them, but besides that, there was nothing very interesting about this game.

 **What went wrong?**

-Well, a level up system and a lore went compeltely wrong, I'm not a system designer and I've never had done balancing before, I'm also not a writer, so writing is hard for me.
+Well, a level up system and a lore went compeltely wrong, I'm not a Systems Designer and I've never had done balancing before, I'm also not a writer, so writing is hard for me.
 Needless to say that having those two things on the game blew up scope very hard, and that's what led for to giving up on this idea.

 ### Mobile Roguelike